Namco Classic Collection Vol. 1: Games

 Namco Classic Collection Vol. 1 is a compilation of three classic Namco arcade games from the early 1980s — Galaga (1981), Xevious (1983), and Mappy (1983) — as well as brand-new remakes of each game, known as "Arrangements".
 The original arcade games have been reprogrammed from scratch, and feature many of the same bugs and glitches present in their predecessors.
 Additionally, they end after a set number of rounds, featuring a proper ending sequence and credit roll.
 Super Xevious (1984), a Japan-exclusive update to the original Xevious, can also be played through the Xevious selection screen.

 The three Arrangement games feature updated visuals, gameplay, and sound, alongside the addition of two-player co-operative play.
-Galaga Arrangement replaces the dual fighter mechanic from the original with a more traditional power-up system, where shooting down specifically-colored Boss Galaga aliens with a capture fighter will instead transform the player into a new ship with different attacks, with their color indicating their ability; blue is a wide shot, yellow is a rapid-fire, and red fires three projectiles that can reflect off of other enemies and collide with others.
+Galaga Arrangement replaces the dual fighter mechanic from the original with a more traditional power-up system, where shooting down specifically colored Boss Galaga aliens with a capture fighter will instead transform the player into a new ship with different attacks, with their color indicating their ability; blue is a wide shot, yellow is a rapid-fire, and red fires three projectiles that can reflect off of other enemies and collide with others.
 The bonus stages, or "Challenging Stages", feature sporadic enemy formations that will circle around as the backgrounds warp and rotate in accordance with the enemy flight patterns.
 There are 30 stages in Galaga Arrangement, with the last stage being a boss battle against King Galaspark.
 Xevious Arrangement is close to the original game, featuring new enemies, different bosses, and a wide-shot power-up that can be found by bombing specific pyramid structures on the ground.
 Several different stage types have been added, such as ones that take place over mechanical fortresses and South American temples.
 There are also three extra stages that can be played after completing the game.
 Mappy Arrangement focuses primarily on its two-player co-op, featuring a split-screen stage design.
-It adds several new mechanics to the original Mappy gameplay, including trapdoors, springboards that propel either player to the floor above them, and a boss fight with a giant mechanical Nyamco robot.
+It adds several new mechanics to the original Mappy gameplay, including trapdoors, springboards that propel either player to the floor above them, and a boss fight with a giant mechanical Goro robot.